-Latches

-Part 1
+Latches Part 1

 Storage elements can be classified into latches and flip-flops.
-Latch is a device with exactly two stable states: high-output and low-output.
+A latch is a device with exactly two stable states: a high-output and a low-output.
 A latch has a feedback path, so information can be retained by the device.
 Therefore latches are volatile memory devices, and can store one bit of data for as long as the device is powered.
-As the name suggests, latches are used to "latch onto" information and hold in place.
+As the name suggests, latches are used to "latch onto" information and hold the data in place.